shreya1sharma/ShreyaSharma/_posts/2019-02-04-lessons-from-the-first-job copy.markdown

 22. Don't get stuck in a problem.
 Be a problem solver and make your way out of the chaos as fast as you can.
 23. Keep a planner for the entire year to plan and track your goals, habits, achievements and anything you want to log.
 24. Do check all your organizational systems per month.
+25. Clearly define your goal and milestones before starting any development/implementation.